How Will Bad Credit Affect My Auto Insurance?Published on August 26, 2022 by CreditFresh

 Let’s take a look at what it’s used for and how it impacts you.

-- It’s a risk assessment tool.
-When a lender looks at your overall credit score, they may be assessing your creditworthiness.
-They look through your credit history to make a judgement call about your current and future ability to pay back loans.
-When an insurance company checks your auto insurance credit score, they aren’t using it to evaluate you as a borrower.
+When an insurance company checks your auto insurance credit score, they may not be using it to evaluate you as a borrower.
 They look at your credit-based insurance score to predict the odds you’ll fill out a claim.

 - Age: Young and inexperienced drivers tend to pay more.